← Back to Blog

 No, you should not put a full street address on a resume in 2026.
 List only your city and state, for example Austin, TX.
 That gives recruiters and ATS location filters everything they need while keeping your home address off a document that gets forwarded, uploaded, and stored.
 Drop your location entirely only if you are relocating and applying nationwide.

-You are stuck on the contact line at the top of your resume, cursor blinking, unsure whether your street address still belongs there.
-It is a small detail that feels weirdly high stakes, because getting it wrong feels like it could either get you filtered out or put your home address in front of strangers.
+You are stuck on the contact line at the top of your resume, unsure whether your street address still belongs there.
 The short answer is that the full address is outdated.
 What follows is the 2026 rule, what to write instead, and the exact format by job type.

 The 2026 Rule on Resume Addresses

 The full street address is a holdover from when resumes were mailed.
-Today a resume is a digital file that gets emailed between people you have never met, uploaded to job boards, and parsed into databases you have no control over.
+Today a resume is a digital file that gets emailed between strangers, uploaded to job boards, and parsed into databases you cannot control.
 Putting 4417 Maple Street on that file serves no purpose, because no employer is mailing you anything.

-What recruiters do still need is your general location.
-They use it to confirm you are in a workable time zone, to estimate commute for on-site roles, and because some applicant tracking systems rank candidates by distance to the job site.
+What recruiters still need is your general location, to confirm a workable time zone, estimate commute for on-site roles, and feed the distance filters some applicant tracking systems use.
 A city and state line answers all of that.
 A street number answers none of it any better.

 Resume header with a city and state location line in 2026 format

-The one mistake to avoid in every row above is leaving location off entirely.
-A blank location reads as evasive and can hurt you for local roles where proximity is a plus.
+Skip the zip code.
+Recruiters and ATS distance filters work fine on city and state alone, so a zip code only adds exposure with no hiring benefit.
+The one mistake to avoid in every row is leaving location off entirely, which reads as evasive and can hurt you for local roles where proximity is a plus.

 The Safety Reason Most Guides Skip

-Small contact-line decisions like this add up, and they are easy to get wrong when you are formatting a resume by hand.
-QuickResumeAI structures your header in the correct, ATS-safe format with a city and state location line, so you never have to second-guess what belongs there.
+Want this handled for you?
+QuickResumeAI structures your header in the correct, ATS-safe format with a city and state location line, so you never second-guess the contact block.
 Try QuickResumeAI.

 For more on getting the structure right, see our guides on the best resume format for ATS and what font to use on a resume.